mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 > NOTE: Android is typically configured through XML and iOS is typically configured through plists.
-We opted to use a JSON configuration to minimize source code updates and to allow for one standard deep linking methodology across both Android and iOS.
+We opted to use a JSON configuration to minimize source code updates and to allow for one standard deeplinking methodology across both Android and iOS.

 > This allows you to use an identical configuration format when developing cross platform.
 The library also allows for custom client logic through